| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 emissions.
 Although we've probably already tipped that scale enough to

-the longer interglacials.
-Still, there are those who have used
+of the longer interglacials.
+Still, there are those who have used the

-the ice age aversion argument as positive spin.
-They're essentially
+ice age aversion argument as positive spin.
+They're essentially implying

-implying that rapid holocene warming is fine because we'll avert the
+that rapid holocene warming is fine because we'll avert the subtle

 multi-millennial cooling (or very rare, 'well-timed' supervolcanic